As local Kansas City electrical contractors, homeowners are our favorite customers.

 - Jacuzzi & Hot Tub Wiring

-Call Our KC Electrical Contractors for a Safety Inspection On Your Home
+Call Our KC Electrical Contractors for an Inspection On Your Home

 If your home is 30 years old or older, chances are good that your electrical system is outdated and probably not the safest.
 Call Jeremy Electrical for a home safety inspection.
 A certified Jeremy electrician will inspect your home and let you know if your wiring is old, your electrical panel needs to be updated for safety, and your outlets in the kitchen and bathroom are GFCI to prevent shocks.
 Make sure your Kansas City home is safe with a home safety inspection.
 New wiring adds value to your home and you’ll sleep easier knowing electrical and fire hazards due to outdated electrical systems are eliminated.